-18. SPONSORSHIP
+18. SPONSORSHIP & CAREERS-RELATED EVENTS

 A number of student societies have succeeded in obtaining sponsorship from employers interested in recruiting from Cambridge.
 Those societies do not necessarily have any direct connection with employers or recruitment.
-The Careers Service is happy to offer societies help and information about potential sponsors.
-It is suggested that societies make use of this free service before responding to approaches from any agencies which offer to obtain such sponsorship in return for payment.
-The Careers Service can also offer advice if societies are planning any employer-related events.
+If the Careers Service is made aware your plans, where possible they are happy to direct relevant employers interested in working with societies to you.
+Share your plans with them by completing this quick form.